Digital Clothing and Biofashion Might Bring New Directions to the Apparel Industry

 All the while, Owlet Care thinks about the smallest and cutest creatures.
 It offers smart socks using pulse oximetry to measure your baby’s heart rate and oxygens levels while they sleep.
 Using the app, you can view your baby’s heart rate and oxygen levels in real-time.

 In sports medicine, several companies offer digitized garments for improving performance.
 For example, HexoSkin developed a shirt with sensors woven into it that measures heart rate, breathing, counts steps taken, pace, and calories burned.

 The swarm of already existing combinations of digital technologies and fashion items shows the massive potential in the marriage of the two fields.
-Although healthcare professionals might be averse to fashion walking into medicine if people bought digital health technologies more easily because it is packaged as a beautiful garment, why not give it a chance?
+Although healthcare professionals might be averse to fashion walking into medicine, if people bought digital health technologies more easily because it is packaged as a beautiful garment, why not give it a chance?

-On the other hand, digital clothing might bring new direction into fashion and perhaps it would slow down the fast fashion industry a little bit – as people might not throw out clothes with technology so carelessly.
+On the other hand, digital clothing might bring new directions into fashion and perhaps it would slow down the fast fashion industry a little bit – as people might not throw out clothes with technology so carelessly.
 We cross our fingers for that!

 - News shaping the future of healthcare

 - Advice on taking charge of your health